 The outcomes of the analysis undertaken in the Floodplain Risk Management Study are presented in this report and from that information the Floodplain Management Committee has made recommendations detailed in the table below.
-The Draft Floodplain Risk Management Study and Plan will be placed on public exhibition to allow the broader community and stakeholders to provide feedback on the recommendations.
+The Draft Floodplain Risk Management Study and Plan was placed on public exhibition to allow the broader community and stakeholders to provide feedback on the recommendations.
+This feedback has been considered in the finalisation of the document.

 Ref Option Description Benefits Concerns Priority FM0403A & FM0403B (Section 10.2.9.1) Hawthorne Canal - Grosvenor Crescent and Smith Street flow path pipe upgrade, above ground detention basin and levee wall The option uses Darrell Jackson Gardens, Summer Hill skate park and the tennis courts as an above-ground detention basin.
 The proposed option includes additional drainage at a topographical low point in Grosvenor Crescent which travels under the railway embankment to Carlton Crescent.
 Retain flood water to allow additional capacity in the stormwater system.
 Flood levels are reduced in Hardie Avenue and Lackey Street.
 The frequency of overfloor inundation (and hence property damage) is reduced for up to 6 properties across the full range of events.
 The option is considered to be economically viable with a benefit cost ratio of 5.1.
 The detention basin would flood the playground which is located along the rear of the IGA building, as well as the tennis courts.
 This could pose a community safety risk, particular as flood depths are in excess of 1 m even for frequent events.
 The spillway located along the pedestrian walkway may also pose a risk to safety with fast flowing water.
 Mitigation of these risks should be considered in any further assessment of the option.
 Signage and education would be required to improve public safety.
 Impacts of temporarily stored water on the skate park and equipment would require further consideration.
-High FM0404C (Section 10.2.9.2) Hawthorne Canal - Nowranie Street to Hawthorne Canal pipe upgrade The option proposes the duplication of the existing Council drainage network system between Morris Street and Hawthorne Canal.
+Opportunities for WSUD should be included where possible.
+Heritage aspects require consideration.
+High FM0404C (Section 10.2.9.2) Hawthorne Canal - Nowranie Street to Hawthorne Canal pipe upgrade The option proposes the duplication of the existing Sydney Water drainage network system between Morris Street and Hawthorne Canal.
 Diverts additional runoff into the stormwater pipe to reduce flooding along the overland flowpath.
 Moderate reduction in flood levels along the flow path, most significantly at Nowranie Lane.
 The frequency of overfloor inundation (and hence property damage) is reduced for up to 3 properties across the full range of events.
 Below ground construction through existing properties could present a challenge.
+Heritage aspects require consideration.
+Opportunities for WSUD should be included where possible.
 Medium